 - You will need to pay your surgical package fee.

 - You will start using your incentive spirometer and this will continue until one week after surgery.

-You will be contacted by Ascot Hospital and asked several screening questions assessing for risk of COVID-19 infection.
+You will be contacted and asked several screening questions assessing for risk of COVID-19 infection.

 The day before surgery (Tuesday)